ephemeral8997/Welcomer/README.md

 ## 💡 Features
 - Automatic welcome message for each new member
-- Lightweight and focused—no clutter, no bloat
+- Lightweight and focused... no clutter, no bloat, no nonsense
 - Designed for plug-and-play on any public or private Discord server

 ---